valancej/documentation/_general/integrations/gemnasium.md

 ![Configuration of Gemnasium env vars]({{ site.baseurl }}/images/continuous-integration/Gemnasium-env-vars.png)

 There are other options to configure your `.gemnasium.yml` file that you can set in your project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}), as well.
-[See their documentation](https://github.com/gemnasium/toolbelt) for a full list.
+[See the Gemnasium documentation](https://github.com/gemnasium/toolbelt) for a full list.

 ### Installing The CLI